-FBI raids fashion mogul Peter Nygard's office after he was accused of sex assault and sex trafficking
+FBI raids fashion mogul Peter Nygard's NY office after he was accused of sex assault and sex trafficking

 The suit also accuses Nygard of sex trafficking at Lyford Cay, a 150,000 square-foot compound in the Bahamas.

-It claims Nygard sexually assaulted most of the women when he lured them to the Cay for "pamper parties" attended by prominent political figures.
+It claims Nygard sexually assaulted most of the women when he lured them to the Cay for "pamper parties" attended by prominent political

-The lawsuit says some of the young women were held at one of his properties, where they were not allowed to leave without his permission and were forced to perform sex acts.
-They were also forced to recruit new victims, the suit says.

-Nygard also kept a database of potential victims through his company's corporate server that had information on more than 7,500 underage girls